First-Timer's Guide to the National Federation of the Blind Convention

 Representatives of the Guide Dog Committee are available to show first-time convention goers where to take their animals and to assist in learning individual clean-up practices.
 Dog users are expected to use these special facilities rather than to permit their animals to relieve themselves in the streets or on other hotel property.

-The entire convention is translated by volunteers for attendees who speak Spanish.
-Small receivers can be borrowed to listen to the audio transmission.
+All the general sessions and the banquet proceedings are translated by volunteers for attendees who speak Spanish.
+Small receivers may be borrowed to listen to the audio transmission.
+A Hispanic Seminar and a Spanish Translation Committee meeting also take place during convention.

-Small receivers are also available for the hearing impaired to receive direct transmissions from the public address system.
-For those who may be totally deaf and use the Teletouch machine for interpreting, volunteers are present to translate the convention.
+Small receivers are available for the hearing impaired to receive direct transmissions from the public address system.
+For those who may be totally deaf and use a deaf-blind communication device for interpreting, volunteers are present to translate the general session and the banquet proceedings.
+The Deaf-Blind Division also holds a seminar and a business meeting during convention.

 WHO ATTENDS THE CONVENTION?